 If the water is discolored, the chance is of mineralization and sediment accumulation inside the tank.
 The effectiveness of the tank will be reduced by any accumulation.
 Rust-colored water may be a sign that the anode rod needs to be replaced because its primary purpose is to reduce sediment in the tank.

 No Hot Water

 If the water takes longer than usual to warm up or you get no hot water at all then you can blame the pilot light.
 If the pilot light has blown out, the issue may be with the thermocouple connection or the pilot light control valve.
 If there isn’t enough hot water, the issue may also be with the heating element or dip tube, causing cold water to leak out instead of mixing with hot water.

 Noise or Rumbling Sound

 Rumbling noises are a sign of a serious storage tank problem.
 Burning sediments or broken heating components could produce unusual noises.
 You need to turn off your heater right away if you think you hear it rumbling.
 This symptom can indicate that pressure is developing inside your tank and could eventually lead to an explosion.
-Consult an expert and contact a professional to do the repairing.
+Consult an expert and contact a professional to do water heater repair altamonte springs fl.

-Water heaters also need maintenance every ear as they work the whole winter to provide comfort to homeowners.
+Water heaters also need Ductless Heating Maintenance gresham or every ear as they work the whole winter to provide comfort to homeowners.
 Ignoring minor repairs this season may result in major damages and hefty expenses by next season.
-Inspect your water heater every year with a professional and get all minor/major damages repaired before using it.
+Inspect your water heater every year with a professional and get water heater repair jackson ms before using it.